GDP first quarterly estimate, UK: April to June 2024

 Net trade

-In our December 2023 GDP quarterly national accounts bulletin, we incorporated a number of better quality but less timely annual datasets for 2022.
-However, annual data for 2022 from the International Trade in Services (ITIS) Survey has not been included in this dataset, as we have been developing and improving methodology for the sample and require additional time to quality assure the data.
-These will be incorporated in our June 2024 quarterly national accounts bulletin.
+In the December 2023 GDP quarterly national accounts bulletin, we incorporated a number of better quality but less timely annual datasets for 2022, however, annual data for 2022 from the International Trade in Services (ITIS) Survey have not been included in this dataset as we have been developing and improving methodology for the sample and require additional time to quality assure the data.
+These will be incorporated in our September 2024 quarterly national accounts.
 Quarterly ITIS data for 2022 are included our current dataset.

 The UK National Accounts are drawn together using data from many different sources.
 This ensures that they are comprehensive and provide different perspectives on the economy, for example, sales by retailers and purchases by households.
-Further information on measuring gross domestic product (GDP) can be found in our Guide to the UK National Accounts, and more Quality and Methodology Information (QMI) is available in our GDP QMI.
+Further information on measuring gross domestic product (GDP) can be found in the Guide to the UK National Accounts, and more quality and methodology information (QMI) is available in the Gross domestic product (GDP) QMI.

 Important quality information